meetbrij/python-notes/docs/data-analysis-pandas.md

   * While using slicing, with `iloc[]`, the ending slice is not included.
 * Table below for selecting integer by position
 ![dataframe](https://github.com/meetbrij/python-notes/blob/master/docs/images/integer-selection-pandas.png "")
+* While loading csv file
+  * The `index_col` parameter specifies which column to use as the row labels.
+We use a value of 0 to specify that we want to use the first column.
+  * Next we use DataFrame.index to access the index axes attribute, and then we use index.name to access the name of the index axes.
+By setting this to None we remove the name
+* Always think carefully and deliberately about whether you want to select by label or integer position, and use `DataFrame.loc[]` or `DataFrame.iloc[]` accordingly.
+* Boolean Mask methods
+  * Series.str.startswith()
+  * Series.str.endswith()
+  * Series.str.isnull()
+  * Series.str.notnull()
+  * Series.str.contains()

 ```python
 import pandas as pd